the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 # Introduction to React

 This chapter is an introduction to React, a JavaScript library for rendering interfaces in single-page and mobile applications.
 I explain why developers should consider adding the React library to their toolbelts.
 We will dive into the React ecosystem, creating your first React application from scratch with no configuration.
-Along the way, we will introduce JavaScript XML(**JSX**) and **ReactDOM**, so you have an understanding of React's practical uses before the next chapter.
+Along the way, we will introduce **JSX**, the syntax for React, and **ReactDOM**, so you have an understanding of React's practical uses before the next chapter.

 ## Hi, my name is React.
 Single page applications ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) have become increasingly popular in recent years, as frameworks like Angular, Ember, and Backbone allow JavaScript developers to build modern web applications using techniques beyond vanilla JavaScript and jQuery.
 The three mentioned are among the first SPAs, each coming into its own between 2010 and 2011, but there are many more options for single-page development.
 The first generation of SPA frameworks arrived at the enterprise level, so their frameworks are more rigid.
 React, on the other hand, remains an innovative library that has been adopted by many technological leaders like [Airbnb, Netflix, and Facebook](https://github.com/facebook/react/wiki/Sites-Using-React).